-There are many different types of communities on the spectrum of senior living, and no universal answer for your aging loved one.
-Learning about each individual community and what it has to offer can help you determine what will best fit the unique needs of your loved one and your family.
+You’ll find many different types of community offerings when comparing senior living options, and while there’s no universal answer for your aging loved one, it’s helpful to learn about the variety of choices and what each has to offer.
+The more you understand the differences between the types of senior care, the easier it will be to determine what best fits the unique needs of your loved one and your family.

-At Silver Creek, we’re here to help families in the St. Augustine area as they navigate the journey of senior care.
-If you’re taking a closer look at assisted living communities and/or nursing home options, we’ll share differences between the two, as well as the advantages and disadvantages of each, below.
+Silver Creek is here to help families in the St. Augustine area navigate the journey of senior care.
+If you’ve decided to take a closer look at assisted living communities and/or nursing home options, you can find information about the differences between the two, as well as the advantages and disadvantages of each, below.

 What is a Nursing Home?